African American and African Studies Programs

 The aim of the Department is to enable students to examine the experiences of Afro-Americans and the cultures of Africa.
 The diversity of these experiences and cultures requires interdisciplinary study.
 Students are encouraged to emphasize one field of study, so that they will have a substantial disciplinary background from which to approach the varied materials of either curriculum.

-Pennsylvania African Studies Center
+University of Pennsylvania African Studies Center

 The African Studies Center at the University of Pennsylvania brings together researchers and students, along with cultural, business and media entities, to gain knowledge of contemporary and historical Africa.